 A primary focus at Ipsen is progressing the development of new medicines in the treatment of neurological disorders.

 Our work in neurology is wide-ranging, with much of our research focused on improving the care of people who experience debilitating movement disorders.

 Blepharospasm is the name given to involuntary spasms of the muscles around the eyelids, causing the lids to flutter, blink or twitch uncontrollably.
 The cause is unknown, but blepharospasm is normally more common in people over 50 years old.
 In severe cases, a person may be unable to open their eyes due to the excessive eyelid spasms, impacting their daily lifestylei.

 Ipsen’s research into this area looks to block the nerve impulse at the junction between the nerve and the muscle, reducing the uncontrollable muscular contractions of the eyelids.

-Currently there is no cure for cerebral palsy, however treatments are available to help people has as normal and independent life as possiblei.
+Currently there is no cure for cerebral palsy, however treatments are available to help people have independent and active lifestyles as much as possiblei.